ISO 27001 Context of Organisation: Context Generator | Template | Guide

 Is the ISO 27001 Context of Organisation included in the ISO 27001 Toolkit?

-The ISO 27001 Context of Organisation template is included in the Ultimate ISO 27001 Toolkit.
+Yes, the ISO 27001 Context of Organisation template is included in the Ultimate ISO 27001 Toolkit.
+This ensures your documentation is integrated and consistent across the entire standard.

 Which ISO 27001 clause covers context of organisation?